rossinima/FinTrack/README.md

-FinTrack is a simple receivables management platform built with FastAPI, Angular, and Google Cloud Platform (GCP).
-The project aims to provide a basic system where users can register, view, and manage their receivables.
-The backend is developed using FastAPI, the database is Firestore (GCP), and the frontend will be implemented with Angular.
-The system will be deployed using Google Cloud App Engine and Firebase Hosting.
+# FinTrack

+A simple receivables management platform using FastAPI, Angular, and GCP.

+## Features
+- FastAPI backend
+- Firestore database (Google Cloud Platform)
+- Angular frontend (to be implemented)
+- User authentication with Firebase (to be implemented)

+## Getting Started

+### Install Dependencies